AxelFougues/UnityOctreeSorted/README.md

 UnityOctree
 ===========

-A dynamic octree implementation for Unity written in C#.
+A dynamic octree implementation for Unity written in C# forked from https://github.com/Nition/UnityOctree and updated.
-Originally written for my game [Scraps](http://www.scrapsgame.com) but intended to be general-purpose.

 There are two octree implementations here:
 **BoundsOctree** stores any type of object, with the object boundaries defined as an axis-aligned bounding box.
 It's a dynamic octree and can also be a loose octree.